Olight H1R Nova Flashlight Review

 The package is more of a typical plastic Olight package.

 Unlike the regular H1, the H1R does not include a carrying case.
-The back
+The back has a sticker to show which tint is contained within.

-has a sticker to show which tint is contained within.
 The package is like one of those nail puzzles.

-Getting it open is easy but you will never, ever get things back in the package as they were from the factory.
-That’s not a bad thing, it’s just extremely efficient use of space.
+Getting it open is easy, but you will never, ever get things back in the package as they were from the factory.
+That’s not a bad thing; it’s just extremely efficient use of space.
 Olight packagers = Tetris masters.
 The box has a serial on the top, which matches the serial printed on the body of the H1R.
 Sides have a bunch of printed info, including the QR code.

 The manual again is typical Olight.
-One large sheet of paper,
+One large sheet of paper, with individual squares having “page numbers” which don’t match any origami folding I could manage.

-with individual squares having “page numbers” which don’t match any origami folding I could manage.
-So you just unfold the whole thing and find the section
+So you just unfold the whole thing and find the section that reads in your language.

-that reads in your language.
 The manual is nice and descriptive and includes the specs, UI, and warranty.

 Build Quality and Disassembly

 Just like the H1, the H1R is fantastically built.
 Nothing bad can be said.
-The button
+The button on the head of the light is completely flush, and so the light will head and tailstand with ease.

-The head end of the light has a spring,
+The head end of the light has a spring, and the tail end has a button.

-and the tail end has a button.
 The clip is like the H1, and all of the Baton series, including the tiny detent in the middle, and the hole at the top for connecting a lanyard.
 The clip must be removed for use with the headstrap.

 I personally don’t find that problematic because I most often use these as pocket lights anyway, but I do understand it’s something that should be fixed in design.
 I seem to recall a new style headstrap/clip combo that fixes this?

 Like other Olights, the bezels on the optic and button are press-fit, and in this case, recessed.
 It would be monumental to remove either of those in order to access the guts.
 Of course, the tailcap unscrews easily for swapping the cell, but also ‘of course’ – the cell is Olight specific.
-All told there’s not a whole lot that can be disassembled easily in this light.
+All told, there’s not a whole lot that can be disassembled easily in this light.

 Size

-Dolla dolla bill y’all
+Dolla dolla bill y’all!

 Retention